 Reviews the classical tradition of rhetoric and its relevance to current events and public issues.
 Students learn how rhetorical perspectives help us create new ways of thinking, speaking, and acting through practicing creative message design.

 Requisites: Requires prerequisite courses of COMM 1210 and COMM 1600 (all minimum grade C-).
-Restricted to students with 57-180 credits (Junior or Senior) Communication (COMM or COMN) majors or minors only.
+Restricted to students with 57-180 credits (Junior or Senior) Communication (COMM or COMN) majors/minors or On-Track IUT students admitted to COMN.

 COMM 3320 (3) Persuasion in Society